DemocracyClub/yournextrepresentative/ynr/apps/sopn_parsing/README.md

 - Re-run the `make test-sopns` command to check that the changes have improved the parsing process across the same set of objects.
 An `AssertionError` will be returned if the number we have been able to parse has gone down.

+To download SOPN's for a specific election, open the Makefile and add the election slugs to the `--election-slugs=` argument as a comma seperated list e.g. `--election-slugs=local.sheffield.2021-05-06,local.derbyshire.2021-05-06`

+This will create ballots and OfficialDocuments for all ballots in these elections, so that when you next run `make test-sopns` they will be tested.

+To clear all downloaded SOPN's and related objects, use `make delete-test-sopns`.
+This is useful if you want to rerun the testing from scratch.